 Lowlight: The people, our visa situation and Dire Dawa/Harar.

-Click on the photo below to see all our best photos of Mozambique:
+Click on the photos below to see our full photo album of Ethiopia: